kavingray/wp-ui/readme.txt

 = Why can't i see the text in my tabs? =

-Style inconsistencies.
+Styling inconsistencies.
 Probably because the background color of the CSS3 style and your wordpress theme's text color are near same.
 Please try switching to some other tab style or jQuery UI theme.

 = Why does the widgets behave strangely sometimes? =